Marketing 101: Using Color To Influence Purchasing Decisions

 Red: Brighter reds have a more energetic influence than reds that are mixed with browns.
 This is also a color of action, yet should be used in its brightest stage only in small amounts, as it also brings out strong emotions, including anger.
 A positive earthy warm red is also great to use during the winter holiday season and associated with both Christmas and Yule.
 For your Asian customers, bright red is a color of good luck.
 This color has a stimulating effect on the body, quickens the pulse, and draws in attention.

-Green: The brighter range of this color signifies renewal and Spring time.
-It is associated with freshness, and should be used when you are trying to convey fresh ideas and new beginnings.
+Green: The brighter range of this color signifies renewal and Springtime.
+It is associated with freshness and should be used when you are trying to convey fresh ideas and new beginnings.
 The darker greens evoke environmental consciousness, as they are deeply associated with outdoors, growth, and any natural aspects of life.
 Greens have a grounding effect on people, it can be used to solidify a specific point.
-This peaceful color is also associated with the winter holidays This color has a calming effect on the body and allows the consumer to make clear, thoughtful decision, and become more decisive.
+This peaceful color is also associated with the winter holidays This color has a calming effect on the body and allows the consumer to make a clear, thoughtful decision, and become more decisive.
 Often used in stores to calm people.

-Blue: If you are marketing primarily to men, this is the color that you should use, but not in its brighter, instead more mute states.
+Blue: If you are marketing primarily to men, this is the color that you should use, but not in its brighter, instead of more mute states.
 Light blue is associated with children, water, relaxation, and trust.
-Blue is a color that curbs the appetite, so do not use it around food related products, unless you are promoting a diet.
+Blue is a color that curbs the appetite, so do not use it around food-related products, unless you are promoting a diet.
 It also increases productivity, which might draw a potential consumer to do more research on the product before purchasing it.

 Purple: Combining the fact that this color is associated with wisdom, and beauty, it is the perfect color for lifestyle, beauty, wellness, and anti-aging niches.
 It is considered a regal color.
 Purple sparks creativity and inspiration.
 Purple with red infliction is a more sensual color, while purple with blue undertone is a more meditative shade.